 Crime Prevention and Safety

-The Bellevue Police Department has two full service community sub-stations.
-They are located in Crossroads, outside the Crossroads Mall, and in Factoria, inside the Factoria Mall.
-Each station is manned by a full time BPD Patrol officer.
-Police sub-stations are open during regular business hours Monday thru Friday and are staffed by Police Department volunteers.
-There is one full time station officer posted at the Main Police Station located downtown in City Hall.
+The Bellevue Police Department has two full service community sub-stations -- in Crossroads, outside the Crossroads Mall, and in Factoria, inside the Factoria Mall.
+Each station is manned by a full-time patrol officer.
+Police substations are open during regular business hours, Monday through Friday, and are staffed by department volunteers.
+There is one full time station officer posted at the main police station downtown in City Hall.